-Bangor claims to be the birthplace of the lumber industry as well as a well known mythical lumberman.
+Bangor claims to be the birthplace of the lumber industry as well as a well-known mythical lumberman.
 But Bangor is not the only place you can find a Paul Bunyan Statue, there are at least 5 others!
 But is Bangor's Paul the best?

-There are other Paul Bunyan statues throughout the country, most similar to ours is the Bunyan in the Kenton neighborhood of Portland, Oregon.
+There are other Paul Bunyan statues throughout the country, the most similar to ours is the Bunyan in the Kenton neighborhood of Portland, Oregon.
 Not only did they take our statue idea but they made him the same exact height and was made in the same year.
 Portland's Bunyan is possibly the most popular as it became part of the National Registrar of Historic Places in 2009.

 The rivalry between the two Bunyans' has been ongoing for years and came to a head in 2014 when a proposal to build a Babe in Bangor was presented.
-Bangor residents were quick to judge Bemidji's Bunyan and Babe saying things about the craftsmanship of the statue calling it juvenile and saying it looked like it was created from paper mache’.
+Bangor residents were quick to judge Bemidji's Bunyan and Babe saying things about the craftsmanship of the statue calling it juvenile and saying it looked like it was created from paper mache.

 Other than that most residents and visitors agree they are happy to see Bangor's Bunyan's handsome, smiling face on Main Street.
 He may in fact be the only Mainer who loves all four seasons, keeping his smile even while being exposed to snow, ice, rain, and humid summers.
-He has also sported a giant Fez hat for a Shriner Convention and a blanket sized bandanna when Willie Nelson came to town, and that is why Bangor's Bunyan is best!
+He also sported a giant Fez hat for a Shriner Convention and a blanket-sized bandanna when Willie Nelson came to town, and that is why Bangor's Bunyan is best!